-Milestone [Projected] Completion Date Identification of Duplicative Rules and Systems Each Participant will initiate an analysis of its rules and systems to determine which require information that is duplicative of the information available to the Participants through the Central Repository.
-Examples of Participants' rules to be reviewed include: The Participants' rules that implement the exchange-wide Consolidated Options Audit Trail System (e.g., CBOE Rule 6.24, etc.) FINRA rules that implement the Order Audit Trail System (OATS) including the relevant rules of the NASDAQ Stock Market, NASDAQ OMX BX, NASDAQ OMX PHLX, [Each Participant has begun reviewing its existing rulebooks and is waiting for the publication of the final reporting requirements to the Central Repository.
-Each Participant should complete its analysis within twelve (12) months after Industry Members (other than Small Industry Members) are required to begin reporting data to the Central Repository or, if such Participant determines sufficient data is not available to complete such analysis by such date, a subsequent date needs to be determined by such Participant based on the availability of such data.]
-The Participants with duplicative systems have completed gap analyses for systems and rules identified

-MKT, and NYSE ARCA Option exchange rules that require the reporting of transactions in the equity underlier for options products listed on the options exchange (e.g., PHLX Rule 1022, portions of CBOE Rule 8.9, etc.) for retirement in full, and have confirmed that data that would need to be captured by the CAT to support retirement of these systems will be included in the CAT.
+Identification of Duplicative Rules and Systems Each Participant will initiate an analysis of its rules and systems to determine which require information that is duplicative of the information available to the Participants through the Central Repository.
+Examples of Participants' rules to be reviewed include: The Participants' rules that implement the exchange-wide Consolidated Options Audit Trail System (e.g., CBOE Rule 6.24, etc.) FINRA rules that implement the Order Audit Trail System (OATS) including the relevant rules of the NASDAQ Stock Market, NASDAQ OMX BX, NASDAQ OMX PHLX, New York Stock Exchange, NYSE MKT, and NYSE ARCA Option exchange rules that require the reporting of transactions in the equity underlier for options products listed on the options exchange (e.g., PHLX Rule 1022, portions of CBOE Rule 8.9, etc.) The Participants with duplicative systems have completed gap analyses for systems and rules identified for retirement in full, 233 and have confirmed that data that would need to be captured by the CAT to support retirement of these systems will be included in the CAT.
 Identification of Partially Duplicative Rules and Systems Each Participant will initiate an analysis of its rules and systems to determine which rules and/ or systems require information that is partially duplicative of the information available to the Participants through the Central Repository.
-The analysis should include a determination as to (1) whether the duplicative information available in the Central Repository should continue to be collected by the Participant; (2) whether the duplicative information made available in the Central Repository can be used by the Participant without degrading the effectiveness of the Participant's rules or systems; and (3) whether the non-duplicative information should continue to be collected by the Participant or, alternatively, should be added to information collected by the Central Repository.
-Examples of Participants' rules to be reviewed include: Options exchange rules that require the reporting of large options positions (e.g., CBOE Rule 4.13, etc.) [Each Participant has begun reviewing its existing rulebooks and is waiting for publication of the final reporting requirements to the Central Repository.
-Upon publication of the Technical Specifications, each Participant should complete its analysis within eighteen (18) months after Industry Members) ore required to begin reporting data to the Central Repository or, if such Participant determines sufficient data is not available to complete such analysis by such date, a subsequent date needs to be determined by such Participant based on the availability of such data.]
-The Participants with duplicative systems have completed gap analyses for systems and rules identified for retirement in part, and have confirmed that data that would need to be captured by the CAT to support retirement of these systems will be included in the CAT.
+The analysis should include a determination as to The Participants with duplicative systems have completed gap analyses for systems and rules identified for retirement in part, and have confirmed that data that would need to be captured by the CAT to support retirement of these systems will be

-&lt;sup>234 The systems and rules identified for retirement (in full or in part) include: FINRA's OATS Rules (7400 Series), the rules of other Participants that incorporate FINRA's OATS requirements (e.g. NASDAQ Rule 7000A Series, BX Rule 6950 Series, PHLX Rule 3400 Series, NYSE Rule 7400 Series, NYSE Arca Equities Rule 7400 Series, and NYSE MKT Rule 7400 Series), COATS and associated rules, NYSE Rule 410(b), PHLX Rule 1022, CBOE Rule 8.9, EBS and associated rules, C2 Rule 8.7, and CHX BrokerPlex reporting (Rule 5).
+233 The systems and rules identified for retirement (in full or in part) include: FINRA's OATS Rules (7400 Series), the rules of other Participants that incorporate FINRA's OATS requirements (e.g. NASDAQ Rule 7000A Series, BX Rule 6950 Series, PHLX Rule 3400 Series, NYSE Rule 7400 Series, NYSE Arca Equities Rule 7400 Series, and NYSE MKT Rule 7400 Series), COATS and associated rules, NYSE Rule 410(b), PHLX Rule 1022, CBOE Rule 8.9, EBS and associated rules, C2 Rule 8.7, and CHX BrokerPlex reporting (Rule 5).